 - The number of suppliers in the industry.
 The more suppliers there are, the less power they have collectively.

 - The importance of the supplier to the industry.
-If a supplier is essential to your industry, then they have more power.
+If a supplier is essential to your industry, they have more power.

-The implications of buyer power can be significant for businesses; your buyers will likely switch to a lower-priced supplier, or they may dictate certain terms to you because you cannot afford to lose their business.
+The implications of buyer power can be significant for businesses; your buyers will likely switch to a lower-priced supplier, or they may dictate specific terms to you because you cannot afford to lose their business.

-4. Threat of substitution
+Threat of Substitution

 The final force is the threat of new entry, and this looks at how easy it is for new businesses to enter your industry.
 How low are the monetary and non-monetary barriers to entry?

-If it’s easy for new businesses to enter your industry, then the competition will be stiff, and you’ll likely experience a lot of pricing pressure.
-On the other hand, if it’s difficult for new businesses to enter your industry, then you might have a bit more breathing room.
+If it’s easy for new businesses to enter your industry, the competition will be stiff, and you’ll likely experience a lot of pricing pressure.
+On the other hand, if it’s difficult for new businesses to enter your industry, you might have a bit more breathing room.

-Does Porter’s Five Forces Model have any downsides?
+Limitations of Porter’s Five Forces Model

-How to use Porter’s Five Forces Model
+How to Use Porter’s Five Forces Model?

 We’ve covered the Five Forces, its strengths, and its limitations — but what can you do with that information?